comprna/RATTLE/README.md

         cluster representative percentile (default: 0.15)
     --rna
-        use this mode if data is direct RNA (disables checking both strands)
+        use this mode if data is direct RNA (disables checking both strands) --verbose
+        use this flag if need to print the progress
 ```

 This clustering step will generate a file containing read clusters in binary format (clusters.out).
 To work with these clusters, the following commands are used.